 Exchange of ideas

-His contribution to art and science, synaesthesia and neuroscience, memory and theosophical thought (and more) remains today "one of the most radical and provocative", as Ortrud Westheider reminds us.
-And this group show is a perfect example.
+Her contribution to art and science, to synesthesia and neuroscience, to memory and theosophical thought (and more) remains today "one of the most radical and provocative," Ortrud Westheider reminds us.
+And this group exhibition is a perfect example of that.

-"With images of geometric shapes floating in undefined space, the artists on display sought to represent cosmic themes and higher spiritual levels," she explains.
+"With images of geometric shapes floating in undefined space, the exhibiting artists sought to represent cosmic themes and higher spiritual levels."she explains.
 The curatorial analysis thus covers a broad spectrum, addressing artistic exchanges in Eastern and Western Europe in the 1920s and 1930s.
-The exhibition also traces the migration of ideas to the United States under conditions of exile, and includes Great Britain for the first time.
+The exhibition also traces the migration of ideas to the United States under conditions of exile and includes Great Britain for the first time.

-"Over seventy years, these artists have reduced painting to fundamental forms," she continues, adding, "All have sought to transcend pictorial limits by means of grids and fields of color, and have expanded their pictorial possibilities and the imaginative space of their viewers again and again."
+"Over seventy years, these artists have reduced painting to its fundamental forms."she continued, adding: "They all sought to transcend pictorial limits through grids and fields of color, and expanded their pictorial possibilities and the imaginative space of their viewers again and again."

 “Kandinsky’s Universe: Geometric Abstraction in the 20th Century”